DoDAO-io/dodao-aave-guides/generated/markdown/aave-portals.md

 ## Overview

-## Layer 2 Blockhains and its disadvantages
+### Layer 2 Blockchains
 In 2020, we have seen gas prices hike, and transactions are expensive.
-Have you thought about why this has happened this all happened due to the increased users and a lot of transaction requests which the Ethereum main chain cannot handle as Ethereum was able to handle only 30 transactions per second.
+This all happened due to the increased users and a lot of transaction requests which the Ethereum main chain cannot handle as Ethereum was able to handle only 30 transactions per second.

-This makes the transactions more difficult and time-consuming also, the proof-of-work model consumes a lot of energy for mining, so we need an upgrade for this issue without compromising decentralization and security.
+This makes the transactions more difficult and time-consuming, and the proof-of-work model consumes a lot of energy for mining.
+So we need an upgrade for these issue without compromising decentralization and security.

-So, we need alternate chains or enhanced mainchains so the intensity in the mainnet will decrease and the transactions will be more feasible.
-So we started to move on to scale the Ethereum network.
-The main reason is to scale up the blockchain technology as the number of users grows exponentially we need to scale up the network without sacrificing decentralization and security.
-The solution is to create a layer 2 solution or create efficient chains so it can handle the scaling problems.
+Layer 2 chains provided this alternative making the transaction cost quite less and making transactions faster.
+The main reason Layer 2 blockchains exists is to scale up the blockchain technology as the number of users grows exponentially we need to scale up the network without sacrificing decentralization and security.

-Reasons they exist include
+### Reasons they exist include
-1. High fees for the transaction
-2. Busy network, which makes Ethereum-based transactions expensive.
+1. Busy network, which makes Ethereum-based transactions expensive.
-3. low transaction throughput (the Ethereum network can handle 30 transactions per second).
+2. low transaction throughput (the Ethereum network can handle 30 transactions per second).
-4. The transactions are slow compared to centralized ones.

-Disadvantages of multiple blockchains
+### Disadvantages of multiple blockchains
 * It leads to confusion to choose among them.
 * The assets will be split into different chains, so it will be difficult to integrate them as we are required to pay a fee for asset transfer from chain to chain.
-* some features in one chain will not be in another chain example, plasma chains do not compute, so they cannot run smart contracts.
-As we are scaling, we are required to sacrifice some other features in Ethereum to scale up the network, which leads to segregation and security loss.
-* Most Defi protocols and marketplaces are Ethereum based, so we need to move our assets from one chain to another.
+* Most Defi protocols and marketplaces are Ethereum based, so we need to move our assets from one chain to another and every time we decide to use our funds in a protocol.